The Case of the Golden Idol: Gameplay

-The player assumes a detective role in connecting together the details of the narrative from eleven cases, placing the player at or shortly after a static point in time where a central character in the narrative has met their death.
+The Case of the Golden Idol is a detective based puzzle game in which the player connects together the details of the narrative from eleven cases, placing the player at or shortly after where a central character in the narrative has met their death.
+Each level represents a frozen point in time, represented by the looped animation of its characters.
 Players resolve chapters through two modes of gameplay, with the overarching objective to correctly identify the details of the events in the chapter.

-In 'Exploring' mode, the game resembles a point and click adventure game where an environment is presented frozen at a point in time.
-Players are able to investigate the scene by clicking on characters, objects, or documents to collect key words of interest, such as names, places, verbs, or items, that are collected in the bottom of the screen.
-Whilst the events on screen are frozen in time, players are freely able to navigate between rooms, open the contents of containers, and see what items and documents a character has on their person, as well as any words that they have said.
+In 'Exploring' mode, the game resembles a point-and-click adventure game where an environment is presented frozen at a point in time.
+Players are able to investigate the scene by clicking on characters, objects, or documents to collect key words of interest, such as names, places, verbs, and items, that are collected in the bottom of the screen.
+While the events on screen are frozen in time, players are freely able to navigate between rooms, open the contents of containers, and see what items and documents a character has on their person, as well as any words that they have said.

 In 'Thinking' mode, words of interest are used to piece together a narrative of what has occurred, through filling in blank slots against an incomplete description of events and characters.
 Parts of the 'Thinking' mode will differ depending on the chapter, in some cases requiring players to identify full names of characters, and in others specifying situational characteristics such as the titles of Brotherhood members, or the occupants of certain rooms.
 To assist the player, slots are completed in segments, with the player being notified when the words in that segment are either entirely correct, in which case the segment is locked in, or when the segment has more or less than two incorrect words allocated.